samualtnorman/hackmud-script-manager/README.md

 Install with `npm install hackmud-script-manager -g` to make the `hsm` command available everywhere.
 Or use `npm install hackmud-script-manager` without the `-g` option if you are using the API, or only need the command in your project.

-I'll write a proper README at some point.

 The internal API is also exposed for programmatic use.